 What If My Child Is in Private School?

-If your child is evaluated and found eligible for services, the support available while remaining in private school is more limited than what a public school student would receive.
+If your child is evaluated and found eligible, the support available while remaining in private school is more limited than what a public school student would receive.
 Services for privately placed students are funded through a proportional share of federal funds, not the full entitlement.
+You can use screening and evaluation results to work with your private school on accommodations — even though they aren't legally required to provide them the way public schools are.

 Where to Get Help